osok/arXiv_papers/Transformer_FAM_Feedback_attention_is_working_memory.md

 - "Fine-tuning Transformer FAM with LoRA improves performance on long context tasks across different scales of LLMs."
 - "Block sliding window attention (BSWA) caches information on a block-by-block basis without masking past keys and values."
 - "BSWA has two key parameters: block size and memory segment, determining tokens per block and past blocks to cache."
-- "Transformer FAM integrates feedback activations into each block of BSWA for richer representations and dynamic propagation."
+- "Transformer FAM integrates feedback activations into each block, enhancing working memory."
-- "FAM query compresses the current block based on previous global contextual information, optimizing utilization."
+- "FAM optimizes global contextual information utilization throughout the model."
-- "Transformer FAM maintains memory efficiency and training speed similar to BSWA despite additional considerations."
+- "Transformer FAM maintains memory efficiency and training speed similar to BSWA."
 - "Ideal data for training Transformer FAM includes long documents with continuous context like textbooks or novels."

 # HABITS:
-- Continuously fine-tune language models using long documents with continuous context like textbooks or novels.
+- Continuously fine-tuning models with long documents to improve performance on long context tasks.
-- Use feedback loops within Transformer blocks to naturally introduce working memory.
+- Utilizing feedback loops within model architectures to enhance working memory capabilities.
-- Optimize memory usage by caching information on a block-by-block basis during inference.
+- Reusing pre-trained checkpoints to maintain efficiency while introducing new architectural changes.
-- Maintain constant memory footprint during inference by using sliding window attention techniques.
+- Incorporating sparse attention techniques to handle long context problems effectively.
-- Focus on generating correct answers by assigning weights to tokens during training.
+- Leveraging neuroscience insights to inform model design for better multisensory integration.

 # FACTS:
 - Transformers have replaced LSTM in NLP tasks and CNN in vision tasks with models like Vision Transformer (ViT).
 - Attention mechanisms are crucial for extracting meaningful information from data across various modalities.
-- Sliding window attention handles infinitely long sequences but has limitations in capturing beyond certain window sizes.
+- Sliding window attention handles infinitely long sequences but has limitations in capturing information beyond certain windows.
-- Sparse attention and linear approximated attention may not perform well at the scale of models like GPT-3.
+- Sparse attention and linear approximated attention offer solutions but may not scale well for large models.
 - Block sliding window attention (BSWA) optimizes memory usage by caching information on a block-by-block basis.

 # REFERENCES: